isatrio/isatrio/README.md

 ### Hi there I'm Yudhi Satrio 👋

-- You can call me Yudhi (pronounce: yoo - dee)
+- You can call me Yudhi (pronounce: you - dee)
-- 🔭 I’m currently working on Dailymotion as Custom Solution Manager in APAC
+- 🔭 I’m currently working on Dailymotion as Hybrid Project Manager (means I'm still coding) in APAC
 - 💬 Ask me anything about video player, A11y, and remote working habit
-- 🌱 I’m currently learning JAMStack
+- 🌱 I’m building a language to communicate between team, yes, design system

 **Wanna create an awesome video player?
 Ping me! 😉**